 Being a blogger means sharing more than one part of yourself with the world.
-It means you are turning your personal story or expertise into a brand, a symbol that represents everything you stand for as a blogger.
-In a bigger sense, blogging changes you into becoming a wise, strong-willed, and creative person as it forces you to transform internally.
-The art of blogging itself gives you the desire to grow and be better than you were yesterday.
+It means turning your personal story or expertise into a brand, a symbol that represents everything you stand for as a blogger.
+In a bigger sense, the art of blogging changes you into becoming a wise, strong-willed, and creative person.
+In other words, it transforms you.
+It gives you the desire to grow and be better than you were yesterday.

 It’s quite addicting to build and grow your blog despite the hurdles along the way.
 Blogging is a highly saturated market, so there is very tough competition in this industry.
 If you want to succeed, you need to stand out among other bloggers not just only with quality content but also with your personality and transparency.
 As someone passionate about writing, the writing part in blogging itself comes rather easy to me.
 I love creating content about life in my 20’s and giving advice that might help what others are going through in blog posts.

 However, blogging is more than just writing blog posts.
-It’s also promoting your content, marketing your brand, interacting with other bloggers and content creators, implementing social media strategies, incorporating SEO into your blog posts, monetizing your site, and so much more to do.
-Doing this for a year is both demanding of your time and energy and rewarding in the end.
+It’s also more than just promoting your content, marketing your brand, and interacting with other bloggers and content creators.
+Blogging also gets into the nitty-gritty of Search Engine Optimization, keyword search, domain authority, Google ranks, and all the other technical stuff.
+It requires skills such as implementing social media strategies, incorporating SEO into your blog posts, and monetizing your site in the most effective way for your niche.
+Doing this for a year is both demanding of your time and energy, but rewarding in the end.
 Nevertheless, blogging is magically life-changing.
 I love the drive it gives me to continually push myself past my limits and see my potential.

 When I first started blogging, I was skeptical about making any money off of it.
 I thought bloggers who did earn income from their blog were only exclusive to famous and rich ones who already have a strong, loyal fan base who would buy any product they sell.
 In short, I thought I wouldn’t have a shot at being successful in this industry since I had no idea what to expect.
 I thought my interest in blogging will slowly run out, and eventually, I’d get sick of my blog and move on to another hobby.